renemonroy/WebRTC-Polyfill/README.md

 # WebRTC-Polyfill
 A tiny library that uses specific implementations of WebRTC on old browsers.

-Work in progres...
+Work in progress and not tested yet.

 ### Usage
-Just instantiate as this:
+Just instantiate with the name you want:

 ```Javascript
   var webRTC = new PolyWebRTC({